Axia-Tech/AXIA-wiki/AXIA-wiki/translated_docs/zh-TW/maintain-guides-how-to-validate-AXIA.md

 **Congratulations!** If you have followed all of these steps, and been selected to be a part of the validator set, you are now running a AXIA validator!
 If you need help, reach out on the [AXIA Validator chat](https://matrix.to/#/!NZrbtteFeqYKCUGQtr:matrix.axia.io?via=matrix.axia.io&via=matrix.org&via=AXIA.org).

-## Thousand Validators Programme
+## Validators Programme

-The Thousand Validators Programme is a joint initiative by AXIA Foundation and Axia Technologies to provide support for community validators.
+The Validators Programme is a joint initiative by AXIA Foundation and Axia Technologies to provide support for community validators.
 If you are interested in applying for the programme, you can find more information [on the wiki page](thousand-validators.md).

 ## FAQ